The Maine Retreat

 COVID/How will the retreat be different this year

-The retreat will be following the latest Maine CDC guidelines, as well as Ferry Beach protocols to minimize Covid transmission risks.
-As the situation evolves, we will keep you updated to the latest requirements.
+The retreat will be following the latest Maine and CDC guidelines, as well as Ferry Beach protocols to minimize Covid transmission risks.
+Current Ferry beach protocols can be found here: https://www.ferrybeach.org/covid-19.html

 Bryan Welch & Daniel Nguyen